AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    </div>
    ```

-   The above is the production markup for the Hello World Component.
+   The above is the production markup for the Hello World component.
 A `data-duration` attribute is included since the component is used on a Sequence channel.
-The `data-duration` attribute is used by the sequence channel to know for how long a sequence item is to be displayed.
+The `data-duration` attribute is used by the Sequence channel to know for how long a sequence item is to be displayed.

    The component renders a `div` and an `h1` tag with text. `${properties.message}` is a portion of HTL script that outputs the contents of a JCR property that is named `message`.
 A dialog box is created later that allows a user to enter a value for the `message` property text.